eflautt/ga-data-science/lessons/lesson-03/readme.md

 <a name="introduction"></a>
 ## Intro: Laying the ground work (20 mins)

-Define
+Define:

-1. mean
+1. Mean
-2. median
+2. Median
-3. mode
+3. Mode
-4. max
+4. Max
-5. min
+5. Min
-6. quartile
+6. Quartile
-7. inter-quartile range
+7. Inter-quartile Range
-8. variance
+8. Variance
-9. standard deviation
+9. Standard Deviation
-10. correlation
+10. Correlation

 ### Mean
-> Instructor Note: Content for mean, median and mode sourced from www.yti.edu/lrc/images/math_averages.doc)
+> Instructor Note: Content for mean, median and mode sourced from www.yti.edu/lrc/images/math_averages.doc.

 The mean of a set of values is the sum of the values divided by the number of values.
 It is also called the average.